Howard Scott Warshaw

 Howard Scott Warshaw (born July 30, 1957), also known as HSW, is an American psychotherapist and former game designer.
-He worked at Atari in the early 1980s, where he designed and programmed the Atari 2600 games Yars' Revenge, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
+He worked at Atari, Inc. in the early 1980s, where he designed and programmed the Atari 2600 games Yars' Revenge, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.

-Warshaw has also written four books, and produced and directed three documentaries.
+Warshaw has written four books, and produced and directed three documentaries.

 Early life

 Warshaw was "Colorado-born, Jersey-raised, and New Orleans-schooled."
 He attended Tulane University, where he received a bachelor's degree with a double major in Math and Economics.
 He graduated Phi Beta Kappa and received a scholarship for his graduate work in Computer Science.
 One year later, he received his master's degree in Computer Engineering.

 Career

 After graduation, he was hired at Hewlett-Packard as a multi-terminal systems engineer.
 Feeling unfulfilled, he began looking for another job.
 In 1981, he was hired at Atari, Inc.